Danza de los Voladores: Intangible Cultural Heritage and conservation of the tradition

 Another effort to conserve and promote the tradition is the Encuentro de Voladores (Volador Encounter), which was begun in 2009 and coincides with the Cumbre Tajín spring equinox event of the El Tajín site.
 For five days, voladores from various places perform at the poles erected at the site.
 The objective is not only to see the different costumes and styles of the groups but to share experiences about the fertility ritual.
 Voladores come from as far as San Luis Potosí and Guatemala.

 One reason for the need of protection is that in most cases in Mexico, the ritual is not performed for religious purposes.
 The first organization for voladores came about in the 1970s but also the commercialization of the ritual.
 There are about 600 professional voladores in Mexico.

-In smaller communities, the ritual is enacted only on the feast day of the community’s patron saint or other religious events, but in larger communities, especially where there are tourists, it is performed as an attraction for donations.
+In smaller communities, the ritual is enacted only on the feast day of the community's patron saint or other religious events, but in larger communities, especially where there are tourists, it is performed as an attraction for donations.
 Two examples of this are the voladores that perform in Xcaret and Xel-Ha, and the Totonac voladores in Chapultepec Park in Mexico City, who are one of the parks major attractions.
 Some groups of voladores try to balance respect for the ritual while still performing for spectators.
 There is a formal established group in Boca del Río that has been recognized by municipal authorities and receives support in the way of space and a permanent pole..
 The goal of the group is to offer to tourists a dignified version of the ritual at the Plaza Bandera that does not forget its roots.
 Members of the group are all natives of the city of Papantla.
 The ceremony is held in a public park and youths are required to leave items such as bicycles and skateboards outside the ceremonial space.

 To promote the ritual and the culture behind it internationally, groups of voladores have performed in many parts of Mexico and other countries as part of cultural festivals.
-Voladores have performed at the Zapopum Festival in Guadalajara, the Festival of San Pedro in Monterrey, the Indian Summer Festival in Milwaukee, the Carnaval Cultural in Valparaíso, the Forúm Universal de las Culturas in Barcelona, and at an intercultural show in New York.
+Voladores have performed at the Zapopum Festival in Guadalajara, the Festival of San Pedro in Monterrey, the Indian Summer Festival in Milwaukee, the Carnaval Cultural in Valparaíso, the Forum Universal de las Culturas in Barcelona, and at an intercultural show in New York.